Idaeon is one classical salon-style class that provides 2.5 high school credits.

 -

 On average, students will read roughly 50-100 pages, write several paragraphs, and prepare some sort of work for in-class participation every week.
 In addition, they will keep a Commonplace Book full of quotes and a Book of Centuries timeline.
-In class, students will actively participate in a Socratic-style book and/or great events discussion, write brief freewrite entries, and participate in peer editing.
+In class, students will actively participate in a Socratic-style book and/or great events discussion, as well as participate in peer editing.

 Remember: this one class is two-and-a-half classes' worth of credit, so we're doing lots of learning with nearly half the work!
 Yes, students work hard in this class.
 But the effort is worth it.